 (a) Design pressure of seal (static/dynamic)

-(b) Process pressure in compressor at normal operation
+(b) Process pressure in the compressor at normal operation

 (d) Pressure of seal gas